 Figure 5.6.13.1-1: SCG failure information

-The purpose of this procedure is to inform E-UTRAN about an SCG failure the UE has experienced i.e. SCG radio link failure, SCG change failure.
+The purpose of this procedure is to inform the NR network about an SCG failure the UE has experienced i.e. SCG radio link failure, SCG change failure.

-5.6.13.2 Initiation
+5.x.x..2 Initiation

 A UE initiates the procedure to report SCG failures when SCG transmission is not suspended and when one of the following conditions is met:

-1> upon detecting radio link failure for the SCG, in accordance with 5.3.11; or
+1> upon detecting radio link failure for the SCG, in accordance with 5.x.x; or

+--FFS: RLF detection in NR

-1> upon SCG change failure, in accordance with 5.3.5.7a; or
+1> upon SCG change failure, in accordance with 5.x.xa; or

-1> upon stopping uplink transmission towards the PSCell due to exceeding the maximum uplink transmission timing difference when powerControlMode is configured to 1, in accordance with subclause 7.17.2 of TS 36.313 [29].
+1> upon stopping uplink transmission towards the PSCell due to exceeding the maximum uplink transmission timing difference when powerControlMode is configured to 1, in accordance with subclause 7.x.x of TS 38.313 [xx].

 Upon initiating the procedure, the UE shall:

-1> suspend all SCG DRBs and suspend SCG transmission for split DRBs;
+1> suspend all SCG transmission for all DRBs and SRBs;

 1> reset SCG-MAC;